philberryman/swapi-search/README.md

 Start typing a name of a Star Wars charachter (be as obscure as you want - they're all in there).

-Click on a result from the autocompleted drop down will bring up the information about that charachter.
+Clicking on a result from the autocompleted drop down will bring up the information about that charachter.

-### To test
+### To Test

 `yarn test --verbose`
 `yarn coverage`

-### Warnings in test
+### Warnings In Test

 `Warning: An update to App inside a test was not wrapped in act(...).`